codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

       <td rowspan="2">Git providers</td>
       <td><a href="#status-checks">Git provider status checks</a></td>
       <td>Live</td>
-      <td>The new Coverage engine now sends coverage data to your Git provider.<br>Coverage data sent by the old engine is marked [deprecated] and is shown alongside the data from the current engine.</td>
+      <td>The new Coverage engine now sends coverage data to your Git provider.<br>Coverage data sent by the old engine is marked <strong>deprecated</strong> and is shown alongside the data from the new Coverage engine.</td>
     </tr>
     <tr>
       <td><a href="#coverage-summaries">GitHub coverage summaries</a></td>